TNHdev123/LegacyNoteViewer-AIProject/README.md

 # CSV Support
-You can upload \var\mobile\Library\Notes\note.sqlite and You can also upload the converted .csv files.
+You can upload \var\mobile\Library\Notes\note.sqlite and You can also upload the converted .csv file.

 # Codding by AI
 This tool is made by Google Gemini AI.